LifeTimeScriptKiddie/LifeTimeScriptKiddie.github.io/notes/Week 2 Prototype/Prototype pollution.md

-To understand prototype pollution, the basic understanding of JavaScript is required.
+To understand prototype pollution, a basic understanding of JavaScript is required.
 Thanks to PortSwigger.

 Key concepts: